By Mike Patton

 Tyra Nabors, Southwind High School, Memphis

 Nabors high school career is coming to an end.
-The talented hurdler was revered in high school track for all the great things that she could do and that led her to signing with Arkansas State University to run track.
+The talented hurdler was revered in high school track for all the

 The talent she has shown over her career is undeniable and the work ethic was unbelievable as well.
 During the pandemic, Nabors has been practicing and even had hurdles at her home to practice her craft.
 She absolutely loves taking on hurdles and her next one will be in college, where she seeks to be become the best at what she does at the next level.